monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 1. Open a new version of mondo-edit.obo in Protege
 1. **Obsoleted class**: Search for the term that was obsoleted
-    1. Add "term tracker item" (type xsd:anyURI) annotation with a link to the GitHub issue that requested the obsoletion.
+    1. Add "term tracker item" (type xsd:anyURI) annotation with a link to the GitHub issue (e.g. `https://github.com/monarch-initiative/mondo/issues/YOUR-TICKET-NUMBER`) that requested the obsoletion.
     1. Add an obsoletion reason: use the annotation property "has obsolescence reason" and add `http://purl.obolibrary.org/obo/MONDO_TermsMerged` in the IRI Editor field.
     1. Any source annotations to MONDO:equivalentTo on a dbxref should be changed to MONDO:obsoleteEquivalent.
     1. _Optional:_ Add an additional comment (rdfs:comment) explaning why the terms were merged.